internetware2022/internetware2022.github.io/src/cfp.md

 * **<u>Technical research papers</u>** for solid technical contributions to Internetware.
 Technical research papers must not exceed 10 pages for all text, figures, tables, and references.
 * **<u>Short papers</u>** for early announcements on breaking research results.
 Short papers must not exceed 6 pages for all text, figures, tables, and references.
-* **<u>Short papers (no proceeding)</u>**.
-The requirements are the same as short papers.
-Authors are required to give oral presentations.
-However, papers in this track will not appear in the proceedings.

 Best papers submitted to the technical research track will be selected and invited to submit an extended version to the [Journal of Computer Science and Technology](https://www.springer.com/journal/11390).
 All extended submissions will be evaluated following the guidelines of the corresponding journal.
 Only those satisfying all the criteria will be accepted for the journal publication.